udybv45266/baitroute/README.md

 :_______________|__]__________:...'
 ```

 A web honeypot project that serves realistic, vulnerable-looking endpoints to detect vulnerability scans and mislead attackers by providing false positive results.
 It can be imported as a library into your project and is ready to use with its rules.
+Go, Python and Javascript implementations are available.

 ## Why Do We Need This?